22 Employee Engagement Activities To Boost Team Morale

 3. Employee games, tournaments, and competitions

 Employees love getting involved in games.
-Tournaments and competitions build comradery and they don’t have to be fancy.
-Consider hosting a ping pong or pool tournament, or challenge the office to a bake off.
-Even creating a fantasy football league can do wonders for the employees at your organization.
-Some offices hold 5K races and other sporting events as well.
+Tournaments and competitions build camaraderie, and they don’t have to be fancy.
+Consider hosting a ping pong or pool tournament, or challenge the office to a bake-off.
+Even creating a fantasy football league can have a positive impact on the employees at your organization.
+Some offices also host 5K races and other sporting events.

-Start small with something that can be done easily, maybe board games or a puzzle in a conference room, and go from there.
+Start small with something that can be easily accomplished, such as a board game or a puzzle in a conference room, and build from there.
 Or come up with some options and ask your team members what they’d be most interested in.

 4. Special days

-Have each team pick a theme for a day and try them out to see what gets the most participation.
-You can even run surveys to see which days lead to the highest engagement and build on those.
+Have each team pick a theme for a day and try it out to see which one gets the most participation.
+You can even run surveys to identify which days lead to the highest engagement and build on those results.

 5. Training